sktime/sktime/GOVERNANCE.md

 #### Appointment
 Membership of the CC is by nomination by a core developer and a vote by all core developers.
 A nomination will result in discussion which cannot take more than a week and then a vote by the core developers which will stay open for a week.
-CC membership votes are subject to a
+CC membership votes are subject to:
-* 2/3 majority of all cast votes, as well as
+* a 2/3 majority of all cast votes, as well as
 * a simple majority approval of all the current CC members.

-CC members who do not actively engage with the CC duties are expected to resign.

 To avoid deadlocks if there is an even number of CC members, one of them will have a tie breaking priviledge.

+CC members who do not actively engage with the CC responsibilities are expected to resign.

 #### Communications
 The CC has regular public meetings that the full community is welcome to attend.

 * The agenda, available at [`community-council/AGENDA.md`](https://github.com/sktime/community-council/blob/master/AGENDA.md), will be discussed in each meeting.
-* If you want to add an agenda item to the meeting, [update the agenda](https://github.com/sktime/community-council/edit/master/AGENDA.md) and make sure you attend the meeting.
+* If you want to add an agenda item to the meeting, simply [update the agenda](https://github.com/sktime/community-council/edit/master/AGENDA.md) and make sure you attend the meeting.
 * All meetings are logged and available at [`community-council/previous_meetings/`](https://github.com/sktime/community-council/tree/master/previous_meetings).
 * To contact the CC directly, please send an email to info@sktime.org.